durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

    - **Password:** <inject key="AzureAdUserPassword"></inject>

    ![Enter Your Password](../Images/sc900-image-2.png)

+4. If a **Action Required** window appears, click on **Ask later**.

-4. If prompted to stay signed in, you can click "No."
+5. If prompted to stay signed in, you can click "No."

-5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.
+6. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

-6. Click "Next" from the bottom right corner to embark on your Lab journey!
+7. Click "Next" from the bottom right corner to embark on your Lab journey!

      ![Start Your Azure Journey](../Images/sc900-image(3).png)